This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 You can move plants from left to right and front to back to vary where they grow each year in your raised garden bed.

 Square foot gardening has gotten very popular over recent years.
-Still, the information is very spartan and disjointed, so I wrote this article to explain precisely what square-foot gardening is and how to get the best from it.
+Still, the information is very spartan and disjointed, so I wrote this article to explain precisely what square-foot gardening is and how to benefit from it.

 Process of doing square-foot gardening for crop rotation in raised garden beds